Engee documentation

 Defines how to represent the type x in Chisel syntax:

-• Bool(), if a 1-bit logical value.
+• Bool() if it is a 1-bit boolean value.

-• UInt(...) or SInt(...), if integer type (no fractional part).
+• UInt(...) or SInt(...) if it is an integer type (without a fractional part).

-• FixedPoint(...), if fractional part (fixed point).
+• FixedPoint(...) if there is a fractional part (fixed point).

 val $(output(1)) = Wire($(show_chisel_type(output(1))))

-3. Generation of block body (block @Step)
+3. Generating the block body (block @Step)

-patch_op(op) Converts statements to Chisel syntax:
+Converts operators to Chisel syntax:

 • "==""==="